 New to Dabbing or Curious About This Cannabis Craze: Here’s Your One Stop Primer

 Dabbing usually conjures images of blow torches and hippies dropping long ropes of syrupy wax onto glowing hot nails.
-If you’re new to dabbing, this may sound a bit daunting.
+If you’re new to it, to dab might sound daunting.
+But here’s how.

 Dabbing has rapidly evolved from basement chemistry to advanced tech.
 Just a few years ago, the blow torch and the red-hot nail were fairly standard fare among dabbers.
 Today, dabbing can be done with electric nails with precise temperature controls, so there’s no need for the torch.
 Some rigs are portable and rely on batteries like common handheld vaporizers, blurring the line between vaping and dabbing.